adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 ```

 ### Interactive Dashboard
-Open `pv_capability_dashboard.html` in any modern browser — no server, no Python environment required.
+Open `pv_capability_dashboard.html` in any modern browser, no server, no Python environment required.

 ---